Adrienne Shibles

-Adrienne Shibles is a former American women's basketball coach who was most recently head coach of the Dartmouth Big Green women's basketball team.
+Adrienne Shibles is an American former women's basketball coach who was most recently head coach of the Dartmouth Big Green women's basketball team.
 Currently Shibles is the associate director of athletics at Bates College in Maine.

 Playing career

 Shibles played collegiately at Bates College in Lewiston, Maine.
 At Bates, she scored more than 1,000 career points.

 Coaching career

 Bowdoin

 She coached the Bowdoin Polar Bears women's basketball team to a 281-68 (.805) record, two New England Small College Athletic Conference championships, 11 NCAA Tournament appearances, and back-to-back NCAA Division III title game appearances.
 Shibles stepped down in May of 2021 and left Bowdoin as the winningest coach in the programs history.